 The first days of the preseason

-You are given all your equipment and this is where you really feel like a college athlete for the first time.
+You’ll be given all your equipment and this is where you really feel like a college athlete for the first time.

 The first days of training often start with tests where you are measured on different physical parameters; it could be your acceleration, your agility or your strength level.

-The coaches use the results to assess your current condition and adjust the amount of training during Preseason accordingly
+The coaches use the results to assess your current condition and adjust the amount of training during Preseason accordingly.

 Jog & Stretch